-- Gather your supplies and determine the direction of the grain: I know that we usually reserve the term "grain" for wood; however, stainless steel also has a grain.
+- Determine the direction of the grain: I know that we usually reserve the term "grain" for wood; however, stainless steel also has a grain.
 Look closely.
 It will either be running horizontally or vertically.
 To clean your stainless steel, rub in the direction of that grain.

 - Do a preliminary clean of your appliance with vinegar: Spray your appliance liberally with vinegar.